jhaskinsjr/nebula/README.md

 At present, there are two pipeline implementations: Bergamot and Clementine.

-The Running section above executes the examples/bin/sum program using the Bergamot implementation; to use the Clementine implementation instead, "cd" into the pipelines/clementine subdirectory (instead of pipelines/bergamot).
+The Running section above shows how to execute the examples/bin/sum program using the
+Bergamot implementation; to use the Clementine implementation instead, "cd" into the pipelines/clementine subdirectory (instead of pipelines/bergamot).